Stories in New Zealand

 Protecting Flora

-TNC and KMTT led a three-year project focused on controlling invasive weeds.
+TNC and KMTT led a three-year project focused on controlling invasive weeds

 Top of the South Island

-In the top of the South Island region, sedimentation into waterways and the marine area, habitat loss and fragmentation are the key drivers of biodiversity loss and ecosystem degradation.
-Lowland ecosystems are depleted, poorly connected and in a state of ongoing degradation, including from weeds and the impacts of climate change such as droughts and floods.
+Across the lowlands of Te Tauihu o te Waka-ā-Māui ki Kawatiri, the top of the South Island and the Kawatiri/Buller region, habitat loss and fragmentation, and the resulting sedimentation into waterways and the marine area, are the key drivers of biodiversity decline and ecosystem degradation.
+Our valley floors, plains and coastal areas are depleted of natural vegetation cover, poorly connected and in a state of ongoing decline, including from introduced pests and weeds and the impacts of climate change such as droughts and floods.

-In response, TNC NZ will pilot a major native reforestation project to restore critical lowland forest habitat through its work with the Kotahitanga mō te Taiao Alliance (KMTT).
-TNC NZ plans to develop a restoration feasibility study, the findings of which will provide a long-term blueprint for large-scale native restoration in the top of the South.
-This restoration could generate carbon credits or other sustainable financing for landowners, providing a sustainable revenue stream to support climate resilience efforts.
+This restoration could generate carbon credits or other sustainable financing for landowners, providing a revenue stream to support climate resilience efforts.
 TNC NZ is also working on a number of smaller projects that will provide information about different approaches to growing native vegetation and partnership models.